 Your work will directly impact the development of a system that facilitates an innovative way of delivering humanitarian aid through cash by:

-- Continuously optimizing the software architecture process for effectiveness and efficiency
+- Continuously optimizing the testing strategy for effectiveness and efficiency

 - Analytical thinking and problem solving

-- A proven track record of software architecture and/or information analysis
+- A proven track record of testing expertise in software development

-- Knowledge of best practices and state-of-the-art software architecture tools
+- Knowledge of best practices and state-of-the-art open source testing tools

 - Excellent verbal & written communication in English

 PRACTICALITIES This is a volunteer position for which: